 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Indigo Agriculture, Inc. reported total carbon emissions of approximately 8,539,000 kg CO2e.
 This figure includes Scope 1 emissions of about 1,372,000 kg CO2e, Scope 2 emissions of approximately 882,000 kg CO2e, and significant Scope 3 emissions totalling around 6,285,000 kg CO2e.
-The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 2,287,000 kg CO2e) and business travel (approximately 913,000 kg CO2e).
-Comparatively, in 2023, Indigo's total emissions were about 9,671,000 kg CO2e, with Scope 1 at 1,167,000 kg CO2e, Scope 2 at 704,000 kg CO2e, and Scope 3 emissions reaching approximately 7,800,000 kg CO2e.
+The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 2,287,000 kg CO2e), business travel (approximately 913,000 kg CO2e), and employee commuting (around 200,000 kg CO2e).
+Comparatively, in 2023, Indigo's total emissions were about 9,671,000 kg CO2e, with Scope 1 at 1,167,000 kg CO2e, Scope 2 at approximately 704,000 kg CO2e, and Scope 3 emissions reaching around 7,800,000 kg CO2e.
 This indicates a reduction in total emissions of about 1,132,000 kg CO2e from 2023 to 2024.
-Indigo has not set specific reduction targets through the Science Based Targets initiative (SBTi) or other formal climate pledges, and there are no documented reduction initiatives currently in place.
+Despite these reductions, Indigo has not set specific science-based targets (SBTi) or documented reduction initiatives.
+The absence of formal climate pledges suggests a need for further commitment to structured climate action.
 The emissions data is not cascaded from any parent organisation, indicating that Indigo's reporting is independent.
-Overall, Indigo Agriculture, Inc. is actively monitoring its carbon footprint, with a notable decrease in emissions from the previous year, reflecting a commitment to addressing climate change within its operational framework.
+Overall, while Indigo has made strides in reducing its carbon footprint, the lack of formal reduction targets highlights an opportunity for enhanced climate commitments moving forward.

 Access structured emissions data, company-specific emission factors, and source documents